Weighted Dip

 Follow these step-by-step instructions to perform Weighted Dip with proper form and technique.

-Push through your palms to raise your body back up to the starting position, fully extending your arms without locking your elbows.
+Push through your hands to extend your arms and lift your body back up to the starting position.

 Secondary Muscles